Trump says Dems out to 'raid Medicare' to fund socialism; he signs executive order seeking changes

 "None of us know when a medical emergency might affect us.
 And no one should fear going bankrupt if it occurs.
 Medicare for All!"

-On an unrelated note, Trump took time during his speech to slam Democrats for opening an impeachment inquiry over a phone call the president had with Ukrainian President Volodymyr Zelensky in July.
+Trump also took time during his speech to slam Democrats for opening an impeachment inquiry over a phone call the president had with Ukrainian President Volodymyr Zelensky in July.
 In it, he asked Zelensky to investigate Democratic presidential candidate Joe Biden’s family’s dealings in the country.

 CLICK HERE FOR THE ALL-NEW FOXBUSINESS.COM